 Summer Intake in USA: Limited Semester for Specific Programmes

 The Summer intake in USA starts in May/June and is the least common among the three intakes.
-As of February 2026, applications for Summer 2026 may still be open at select universities.
+Applications for Summer 2026 may still be open at select universities.
 This intake is typically offered only for short-term, specialised, or accelerated programmes, making it suitable for students with unique scheduling needs.

 Key Details of Summer Intake: